Warrant issued for man suspected of drug-related killing in Kirkland

 Juan Felipe Galeana-Madrigal, who turns 32 on Thursday, was charged Wednesday with first-degree murder in connection with the death of 29-year-old Francisco Mendoza on May 7 in Kirkland, charging papers say.

-Galeana-Madrigal has been wanted on a warrant since July, when he failed to appear for arraignment on unrelated felony domestic violence charges, say the charges filed in connection with Mendoza’s homicide.
+Galeana-Madrigal has been wanted on a warrant since July, when he failed to appear for arraignment on unrelated felony domestic-violence charges, say the charges filed in connection with Mendoza’s homicide.

-Galeana-Madrigal is described as Hispanic, 5-feet-5 and 130 pounds with brown eyes and black hair, Kirkland police said in a news release.
+Galeana-Madrigal is described as Hispanic, 5 feet 5 and 130 pounds with brown eyes and black hair, Kirkland police said in a news release.
 Police say Galeana-Madrigal typically wears a goatee and has the word “Familia” tattooed on the right side of his head.

 Most Read Stories